Banking and Finance

 On successful completion of this course, you will understand the basic concepts used in economics and some of the controversies surrounding them.

-- Mishkin F, 2001, The Economics of Money, Banking, and Financial Markets, 6th ed., Addison Wesley.
+- Mishkin F The Economics of Money, Banking, and Financial Markets, 10th ed.
+Pearson 2001

 - Heffernan, S. 2005.
 Modern Banking, Chichester: Wiley.

-- Toporowski, Jan 'Why the World economy Needs a Financial Crash' and other critical essays on finance and financial economics London: Anthem Press 2010.
+- Toporowski, J. ‘Why the World Economy Needs a Financial Crash’ and Other Critical Essays on Finance and Financial Economics Anthem Press 2010